Anterior knee pain in adolescents is a trauma that is localized in the front and center of the knee, right above the shin bone, below the kneecap.

 - Rigid or weak quadriceps and hamstrings.

-- Unbalanced legs shape so that the kneecap or patella is out of alignment.
+- Unbalanced leg shape so that the kneecap or patella is out of alignment.

 - Undergoing inappropriate sports training methods or equipment

-- Issues caused by using new footwear or playing surface.
-There may be inflammation caused thus, around the joint.
+- Issues caused by using new footwear or pa laying surface.
+There may be inflammation caused, thus, around the joint.

 - Overuse of a set of muscles in performing sports workouts.
-Or, alterations in training causing stress on the tendons and bones in the frontal knee.
+Or, alterations in training cause stress on the tendons and bones in the front knee.

 - Referred pain from a problem in the hip or femur.
 Hips and the thigh bones should be carefully examined.